bastiaanhoeben/sparkify-cassandra/README.md

 ### Queries and data model

-The data in the Apache Cassandra database is modelled to fit the type of queries that are run against the database.
 The type of queries run against the database are:

 1. Give me the artist, song title and song's length in the music app history that was heard during sessionId = #, and itemInSession = #.